BrowserBox/BrowserBox/README.md

 **VF Pro**

-  VF Pro (closed-source) is available under the Polyform Shield License 1.0.0 (S license), via a licensing agreemetn with Dosyago Corporation.
+  VF Pro (closed-source) is available under the Polyform Shield License 1.0.0 (S license), via a licensing agreement with The Dosyago Corporation.
 [Read the license](https://github.com/i5ik/Viewfinder/blob/boss/LICENSE-Pro.md).

   In essence this license permits any use case besides those which compete with Dosyago Corporation (or the rightsholders of VF).

+  If you'd like to purchase a Pro S license, [see the price list here](

 ## Copyright